YashMishra0101/Dowry-Calculator/README.md

 6. **Empty input check**
    - If either salary or name is missing, the result shows **“No data found 😅”** instead of calculating.

-> **Reminder:** This is only for fun.
-Love, care, respect, and trust are what truly matter ❤️

 ## Disclaimer

 This is just a fun project.
 The results don’t mean anything serious.